games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 * the shift $(a,u) = (a,u_0,u_1,\ldots)$ with $a$ a rational number
 * the shuffle $\langle u^1,u^2,\ldots,u^k \rangle = (u^1_0,u^2_0,\ldots,u^k_0,u^1_1,u^2_1,\ldots,u^k_1,u^1_2,\ldots)$

-We let Rat be the class of sequences denoted by rational expressions, in other words the smallest class of sequences containing arithmetic-geometric sequences and closed under sum, product, shift, and shuffle.
+We let Poly-Rat be the class of sequences denoted by rational expressions, in other words the smallest class of sequences containing arithmetic and geometric sequences and closed under sum, product, shift, and shuffle.

 ### Polynomially ambiguous weighted automata